JamesKluz/bigco_project/README.md

 ## Authors: James Kluz

-### Quick Start Guide:
+### Demo Quick Start Guide:
+Below are the steps to run the demo.
+The demo will process the video demo.mp4 in the `files` directory on the fly, periodically replacing the sky with different weather patterns.
 - install numpy
 - install opencv (opencv-python)
- - Run the following:
+- Run the following: `python3 demo.py`
- `python3 demo.py`
 - feel free to contact me with any questions: jwk259@cornell.edu

 ### Description:
 - Sky Segmenter is an algorithm that takes as input images or videos of outdoor scenes and returns a per-pixel binary mask representing `sky/not-sky`.
 The algorithm utilizes the ENET network developed by Adam Paszke et al, as well as various clustering, connected components and color-based classification approaches.
 The algorithm was trained and tuned utilizing the CityScapes dataset developed by Marius Cordts et al.